eGovPDX/portlandor/README.md

 See other Lando with Pantheon commands at https://docs.devwithlando.io/tutorials/pantheon.html.

-## Development workflow for this repository
+## Workflow for this repository

 To best work with Pantheon Multidev, we are going to keep feature branch names simple and use the master branch as our integration point that builds to the Pantheon Dev environment.

+1. ### Start new work
     1. Use the issue ID from Jira for a new feature branch name to start work., from the master branch pulled from `github` run `git checkout -b powr-[ID]` to create and checkout a new branch.
 (We use lowercase to help create Pantheon multidev environments correctly.)
 If the branch already exists, you may use `git checkout powr-[ID]` to switch to your branch.
+    1. Develop to you heart's content.
+2. ### Getting your code ready to share to Github
+    1. In addition to any custom modules or theming files you may have created, you need to export any configuraiton changes to the repo in order for those changes to be synchronized.
+Run `lando drush cex` (config-export) in your local envionrment to create/update/delete the necessary config files.
-2. Develop to you heart's content.
-To commit your work, run `git add -A` to add all of the changes to your local repo.
+    1. To commit your work, run `git add -A` to add all of the changes to your local repo.
 Then create a commit with a comment, such as `git commit -m "POWR-[ID] description of your change."`
+3. ### Pantheon
-3. When you want to preview your work, you have your local environment.
-When you are ready to preview a feature on Pantheon, you may push the latest commit in your local feature branch via `git push origin` and it will trigger the creation of a Multidev instance.
+    1. When you are ready to preview a feature on Pantheon or create a PR on Github, you may push the latest commit in your local feature branch via `git push -u origin powr-[id]` and it will trigger the creation of a branch on both Github and Pantheon instance.
+    1. To make that branch on Pantheon a multidev site for testing your work, go to the Pantheon dashboard for portlandor, select "Multidev" then "Git Branches" then "Create Environment" from the appropriate git branch.
+This will trigger Pantheon to make a copy of the Dev environment database and build a site with your branch.
+    1. When your work has been set up on the test environment and it is ready for QA, move your issue to the QA column in our Jira board and update the test plan with any additional details that you feel will be helpful.
+4. ### Github
-4. When your work is ready to be merged with the master branch, create a pull request using the UI in Github.
-[TODO: add some pictures of these steps]
+    1. When your work is ready to be merged with the master branch, create a pull request using the UI in Github at https://github.com/eGovPDX/portlandor/pulls by clicking "New pull request".
+Make sure to include POWR-[ID] in your PR title so that Jira can relate that PR to the correct issue.
+    1. Make sure to assign at least one team member as a reviewer.
+Reviews are required before the code can be merged.
-5. After two team members have provided an approval, which may be after responding to feedback and resolving review issues, you will be able to push the merge button and commit the work to the repo.
+    1. After a team member has provided an approval, which may be after responding to feedback and resolving review issues, the build master will be able to push the merge button and commit the work to the repo.
 Make sure you merge message is prepended with the Jira issue ID (e.g. "POWR-42 Adding the super duper feature")

-6. TODO: Need to make sure a PR merged to master via Github will also update the Pantheon repo.
+## Build master

+There are a few extra steps for the assigned build master.

+1. Run `git pull origin master` from your local repo to pull down the changes that were just merged into the Github master branch.
+1. Run `git push origin master` to push those changes into Pantheon.
+(We won't need this when CircleCI is propoerly integrated.)
+1. Go to the Dev website and synchronize the configuration at /admin/config/development/configuration
+1. Test that everything still works Dev
+1. Go to the Pantheon dashboard and navigate to the Test environment.
+1. Under Deploys, you should see that the code you just deployed to Dev is ready for Test.
+Merge that code and run the build on Test.
+1. Go to the Test website and synchronize the configuration at /admin/config/development/configuration
+1. Test that everything still works on Test

+TODO: some of this can be automated further—and should be for the build master's santity.